 4. The location management server determines the UE location information of the UE as received in steps 2 and 3 and checks if it meets the location QoS requirements (if any) or not.

+If the indication whether the statistic of target UE location is included in step 1, the LM server performs the following actions based on different granularity.

+- If the indication whether the statistic of target UE location is needed per temporal granularity is included in step 1, the LM server calculates the UE location data received in step 3 per the temporal granularity with the requested time condition.